STYLE SHEET

 00:00

-At 25 years old, Robbie Ferguson has traversed the learning curve of becoming a founder faster than most.
+At 27 years old, Robbie Ferguson has traversed the learning curve of becoming a founder faster than most.
 Here's what he's learnt along the way.

-If given a choice between building a startup during a bull vs. bear market, most founder’s natural inclination would be to say bull market.
+If given a choice between building a startup during a bull vs. bear market, most founders' natural inclination would be to say bull market.
 But Robbie Ferguson, Co-founder and President of Immutable, has a contrarian view: bear markets are a better testing ground for your idea and product.

 “Every time you get a bear market, the signal-to-noise ratio becomes far more efficient.
 A bear market is the best time to build real product-market fit rather than have it smoothed over by artificial demand.
 It’s incredibly good discipline for building a company,” he says.

 Robbie’s company-building experience began as a teenager when he started a platform enabling betting on online game League of Legends with his brother, James.
 The two brothers have been in crypto since 2014, and the experience of weathering four bear markets since then has only strengthened their long-term conviction in the space.
-And it’s paid off: since founding Immutable together in 2018, the company has become one of the fastest Australian startup to reach the unicorn milestone.
+And it’s paid off: since founding Immutable together in 2018, the company has become one of the fastest Australian startups to reach the unicorn milestone.

-At 25 years old, Robbie has traversed the learning curve of becoming a founder faster than most.
+At 27 years old, Robbie has traversed the learning curve of becoming a founder faster than most.
 More notably, it’s his awareness that his role is forever changing as a founder, and embracing that change is what drives a team, product, and company forward.
 In this interview, Robbie shares how he’s scaled himself as a founder while scaling the business.

 Write yourself a scorecard